jojokarlin/Git_DRI_Jan_2017/helpfulcommands.md

 `cd ..` will navigate you up a directory.

-'cd -' goes back to your last directory.
+`cd -` goes back to your last directory.

 `pwd` or "print working directory" will tell you where you are if you get a little lost.